National Museum of Nuclear Science & History: History

 A PGM-11 Redstone rocket on display at its current location.

 The museum was initially sited in 1969 on the grounds of Sandia Base (now Kirtland Air Force Base) in an old 90 mm anti-aircraft gun repair facility, and named "Sandia Atomic Museum".
-It was the result of a six-year effort to establish a museum to tell the story of the base and the development of nuclear weapons.
+It was the result of a six-year effort to establish a museum focused on nuclear weapons.
+The Museum was intended to build better relationships between the public and the military and to focus on nuclear weapons and their contributions to American national power.
 It was staffed by United States Air Force (USAF) personnel with help from Sandia National Laboratories (SNL).
 In 1973, the museum's name changed to "National Atomic Museum", but it did not yet have a national charter.

+The Energy Research and Development Administration, in 1976, took over ownership and operation of the National Atomic Museum from Field Command, Defense Nuclear Agency.
+The Museum, with an "operating figure" of $100,000 and approximately four paid staff, had been threatened with closure as a result of budget cuts.

 In 1985, the United States Department of Energy (DOE) became responsible for the museum, and the staff became DOE employees.
 In 1991 the museum received its charter as a national museum, and its mission expanded to include aspects of nuclear science and history beyond manufacturing nuclear weapons.
 The museum also became affiliated with the Smithsonian Institution.
 In 1992 the National Atomic Museum Foundation (NAMF) was a non-profit organization created to run and fund the museum and reduce the financial burden on taxpayers.

 DOE transferred the museum operation to SNL in 1995, and Museum staff became SNL employees.

 After the terror attacks in September 2001, increased security restricted public access to the museum's on-base site and forced relocation to a former REI store in Old Town Albuquerque's museum district.
 In 2005, SNL transferred operational responsibility to NAMF.
 SNL employees working as museum staff moved to other positions within Sandia.
 The museum hired new staff who became employees of NAMF.

 When the museum relocated to Albuquerque's museum district, the site had inadequate space for outdoor exhibits.
 In January 2005, NAMF asked DOE/NNSA (National Nuclear Security Administration) for 12 acre of land at the intersection of Eubank and Southern Boulevards in southeast Albuquerque for construction of a new museum.
 In October 2006, a formal Land Use Agreement was signed with SNL as Grantor and NAMF as Grantee.
 The museum broke ground and began construction, with staff documenting its construction project via a blog and a Flickr gallery where photos were posted weekly to show the building's progress.

 The new museum opened on April 4, 2009, in its new location under the new name National Museum of Nuclear Science & History.

 Funding for construction came from multiple sources, including: